mircomir/jxrlib/README.md

 ### Why this fork
 The goal of this repo is to fix problems caused by corrupted JXRs.
+The decoder is tested without using the ASM X86 code part.

 ### JPEG XR Format
 JPEG XR is a still image format based on